 Where it is needed in the public interest or for official purposes.

-We may also process special categories of personal information about you as follows:
+We may also process special categories of personal data about you as follows:

 In limited circumstances, with your explicit consent.